Looking for the perfect St. Patrick’s Day dessert? Look no further than this simple, yet delicious Irish Cream Cake recipe!

 Which just means I try and eat lots of traditional and non-traditional Irish food as well!

-For us, I usually make some sort of Shepherd’s Pie for dinner, and because I have a huge sweet tooth, I always try to have some sort of dessert or special treat for our holiday celebrations.
+For us, we usually make some sort of Shepherd’s Pie for dinner, and because I have a huge sweet tooth, I always try to have some sort of dessert or special treat for our holiday celebrations.
 But for some reason I never really think of a good dessert for St. Patrick’s Day.

 Enter in this Irish Cream Cake!